xbps-src-tutorials/xbps-src-tutorials.github.io/src/troubleshooting.md

 Note that you should [clean the masterdir after you're done.](#having-clean-masterdir)

 ### Environment
 `xbps-src` heavily overrides the environment during build.
-You shouldn't override it, you should let `xbps-src` handle it.
+You must be aware of this when overriding basic variables like `CFLAGS`, `LDFLAGS` etc. because they are already defined by `xbps-src`.
+Avoid modifying the environment when you don't have to.
 You should also prefer using [buitin variables](https://github.com/void-linux/void-packages/blob/master/Manual.md#global_vars) instead of examining environmental variables manually.
 The environment set by `xbps-src` should be considered a _implementation detail_ which may be subject